praekeltfoundation/platform-mnch/HelpCentre/QA/flows/agent-greeting.md

 end

 card RerouteUnassigned do
+  # TODO: We probably need to set up some sort of notification if this happens, as it shouldn't be reached under normal circumstances
-  text("Rerouting this chat as its unassigned") end
+  log("Rerouting this chat as its unassigned") end

 ```